lorarjohns/esprit-de-corpus/src/pages/articles/2019-06-12---The Prosecutors Fallacy/index.md

 The average number of respiratory arrests per month unaccompanied by cardiac failure is approximately 1-2, with large fluctuations.
 That's not particularly rare, and certainly not rare enough to send a nurse to prison for life.
 (You can read more about the case and this data [here](https://arxiv.org/abs/1407.2731).)

-Common sense, it would seem, is hardly common–a problem which the judicial system should take much more seriously than it does.
+Common sense, it would seem, is hardly common--a problem which the judicial system should take much more seriously than it does.

 ```python